Whenever you’re a small business, there’s seemingly no end to your responsibilities nor your ever-growing to-do list.

 - Serves as a continuous reminder about your business, so your name becomes more recognizable

-- It helps establish a more cohesive brand image
+- It helps establish a more cohesive brand image and ranking

 - Encourages prospective customers to view your brand as more trustworthy and professional

 - Shows your audience that your brand understands them and how they relate to you